melmzv/sentiment-macro-dynamics/README.md

 This repository is part of the seminar **“New Regimes of Monetary Policy”** at **DIW Berlin (German Institute for Economic Research)**.
 It accompanies the theoretical and analytical study of the **2008 Global Financial Crisis**, with a particular focus on **Quantitative Easing (QE)** and the **signaling channel** of central bank communication.

 The project investigates the **evolution of tone in Federal Reserve speeches during 2008**, using natural language processing (NLP) tools.
 It aims to detect whether shifts in sentiment reflect monetary policy stances and crisis severity during the early stages of QE.
+This repo is designed for researchers, students, and policymakers interested in the intersection of monetary policy, NLP, and financial crises.

 This analytical prototype is not only relevant for speech analysis of the Fed but can be extended to: